Thursday, December 12, 2019

 Near Valencia Middle School, east of Belen again, with big storm present behind Manzano Mountains.

-White Sands/ Spinning bodies/ near Valencia Middle School
+White Sands/ Spinning bodies/ Near Valencia Middle School

 Space Pavilion, at White Sands Missile Range, Army Unit - these days (and probably then too) just east of the Organ Mountains of southern NM (32.348196°, -106.446909°)/ Mr. Farnsworth's office

-We gas station.
 According to Susan Compo's book, this station was located in Belen.
 Through a label visible on the pump that wasn't covered, we know the station is a Chevron in real life.
 I've tried to verify the active Chevrons in the Albuquerque area, plus a few in the Los Lunas/Belen area.
 I haven't fixed on any as being correct yet.
 In my opinion, the most likely candidates are:

 • The former Bosque Farms Chevron, 815 Bosque Farms Blvd.; or,